NTIG-Uppsala/elevhalsa-skylt/documentation.md

 #### Set up

-Most of the programs require an .env file.
+Most of the programs require a .env file.
 To create one, make a new file in your directory and name it .env.
 The contents of the file should be the Google Sheet IDs that you are using for your project.
+For users who have access to the corresponding Google Drive, a ready-to-use .env file can be found there.

+`SPREADSHEET_ID` can be found in the sheet's url.

 ```
 sheet_id = SPREADSHEET_ID